H3AR7B3A7/SecondBrain/Code/Frameworks/Angular/Angular.md

 ## Testing
 ### Testing With(out) Testbed
 When Angular CLI generates components it also generates tests in \*.spec.ts.
-These contain some boilerplate implementing a testbed for template testing, like in [this default example](jestProject/src/app/heroes/heroes.component.spec.ts).
-When we aren't testing against the template however, we can speed up testing by not using the testbed like in [this faster example](testProject/src/app/hero/hero.component.spec.ts).
+These contain some boilerplate implementing a testbed for template testing.
+When we aren't testing against the template however, we can speed up testing by not using the testbed.

 ### Common commands
 > ng test